leafOfTree/vim-vue-plugin/README.md

 </a>
 </p>

 Vim syntax and indent plugin for `.vue` files.
-Mainly inspired by [mxw/vim-jsx][1].
+Mainly inspired by [mxw/vim-jsx][1]

 ## Upgrade to the latest version

-If you installed `vim-vue-plugin` before 3/29/2021, it's recommended to upgrade to the latest version.
-After upgrade, You will have to configure in a new way as described at [Configuration](#configuration).
+For those who installed `vim-vue-plugin` before 3/29/2021, it's recommended to upgrade to the latest version.
+After upgrade, You will need to configure in a new way as described at [Configuration](#configuration)

 What's New